kiminoboku/emorg-lab/README.md

 #### Building server software ####
 1. Download and install jdk1.7+
--Download server source code (placed in java directory) -Download and install maven 3.0+
+2. Download server source code (placed in java directory)
--Inside of server source "java" directory run:
+3. Download and install maven 3.0+
-> ~/java$ mvn clean package -DskipTests
+4. Inside of server source "java" directory run: ~/java$ mvn clean package -DskipTests

 This will download required libraries and eventually build server software.
 Inside of "java/netbeans/application/target" directory there will be *.zip file which contains software (eg netbeans-app-1.0-SNAPSHOT).